adrian-erlikhman/wed-development/README.md

 # Web Development Projects

 This repository showcases a set of advanced web applications built with various modern technologies.
-Each project resides in its own folder at the root of the repository and includes a small backend server along with an interactive frontend demo.
-Detailed setup, development, and deployment instructions are provided in the README of each project.
+Each project sits in its own folder with a small backend server and frontend demo.
+Detailed setup, development, and deployment instructions are in the README of each project.

 ## Available Projects